locborgtus/mic/course/1_linux/1_shell.md

 * write a script
   * make file
-  * use nano, not the gui editor. explain why.
+  * use nano, not the gui editor. explain why that sometimes you don't have the fancy desktop. all you have is the terminal.
   * use sh and file name to run it

 * homework